OsamaJBR/oh-jeez-Rick/README.md

 ```

 ## Update
-* Find new link in the original repo and download them
+* Find new links in the original repo and download them
 ```
 [osama@echo2 ]$ ohjeezRick update
 ```